Protecting vulnerable people from plumbing and heating risks amidst a crisis

 For example, many homes use one single thermostat to control central heating for the entire property.
 Yet, often, only one or two rooms are in use at a time, leading to energy wastage.

 Smart heating technology can help combat these issues.
 Although there is an initial cost to install these solutions, in return they offer energy savings of up to 40 per cent.
-Compatible with both radiators and underfloor heating, our JG Aura smart thermostats allow homeowners to only turn on the heating in rooms that are being used.
+Our JG Underfloor Heating Controls allow homeowners to only turn on the heating in rooms that are being used.
 This energy efficient system can be managed remotely from smart devices, allowing users to turn on the heating only where and when required, also ensuring homes do not stay heated when the property is empty.

 Prepare now to prevent pipe bursts in older properties during winter